 There are some truly inspirational projects and people out there working together to bring independence, self worth, new skills and opportunity to women in marginalised communities in many parts of the world.
 It takes real dedication and selflessness to make these kinds of projects successful so I'd like to offer a big namaste to three wonderful projects that we support and admire.

-Made By Survivors - making life-changing opportunities for survivors of trafficking
+MADE BY SURVIVORS - making life-changing opportunities for survivors of trafficking. www.madebysurvivors.com

-Nagpana - nurturing indigenous artisans to inspire our connection to the forest.
+NAGPANA - nurturing indigenous artisans to inspire our connection to the forest. www.nagpana.com

-A Beautiful Story - providing desperately needed jobs & income for highly skilled makers in India & Nepal.
+A BEAUTIFUL STORY - providing desperately needed jobs & income for highly skilled makers in India & Nepal. www.abeautifulstory.eu

-If it’s really past its sell-by date or you’ve worn it to death, there are lots of ways to recycle.
-Search online for local recycling projects or for ease and speed, Friends of the Earth offer a free recycling service – just pop everything into an envelope and post to this FREEPOST address
+If it’s really past its sell-by date, there are lots of ways to recycle.
+Search online for local recycling projects or Friends of the Earth offer a free recycling service – just post to this FREEPOST address: